A comparative study of data- and image- domain LSRTM under velocity-impedance parametrization: Introduction

 \section{Introduction}

-Seismic imaging techniques such as reverse time migration (RTM) \citep{Baysal_1983_RTM,McMechan_1983_MET,Whitmore_1983_IDM} and full waveform inversion (FWI) \citep{Virieux_2009_OFW} utilize wave modelling to probe the complex structures of the Earth for geophysical exploration.
-The estimation of the subsurface parameters is formulated as a least-squares inverse problem \citep{Tarantola_1982_IPQ}.
-The seminal works of \citet{Lailly_1983_SIP} and \citet{Tarantola_1984_ISR} under the acoustic approximation reveal that the calculation of FWI gradient with respect to different model parameters strongly resembles seismic migration process \citep{chavent1999optimal}.
-When a good background model is available, the model perturbations can also be estimated.
-This also motivates the innovation of linearized waveform inversion by \citet{Tarantola_1984_LIS} to estimate a seismic image from reflection data.
-By iteratively fitting between observed and simulated data, the method can effectively suppress the migration noise and compensate for uneven illumination due to finite acquisition aperture, so that a quantitative reflectivity model beyond a structural representation of the subsurface heterogeneities can be retrieved \citep{Symes_2008_ALI}.
+Seismic imaging techniques like reverse time migration (RTM) \citep{Baysal_1983_RTM, McMechan_1983_MET, Whitmore_1983_IDM} and full waveform inversion (FWI) \citep{Virieux_2009_OFW} utilize wave modeling to probe the Earth's complex subsurface for geophysical exploration.
+The estimation of subsurface parameters is fundamentally a least-squares inverse problem \citep{Tarantola_1982_IPQ}.
+Seminal work by \citet{Lailly_1983_SIP} and \citet{Tarantola_1984_ISR} under the acoustic approximation revealed that calculating the FWI gradient for different model parameters strongly resembles a seismic migration process \citep{chavent1999optimal}.
+When a sufficiently accurate background velocity model is available, this framework can also estimate model perturbations, motivating the development of linearized waveform inversion to derive seismic images from reflection data \citep{Tarantola_1984_LIS}.
+By iteratively minimizing the misfit between observed and simulated data, this method effectively suppresses migration artifacts and compensates for uneven illumination caused by finite acquisition apertures, thereby retrieving a quantitative reflectivity model beyond a simple structural image \citep{Symes_2008_ALI}.